 Home Remedies That Help With Cold Sores Symptoms

 In addition to modifying your diet to avoid irritating a cold sore, you can try one or more home remedies for cold sore relief.
 The American Dental Association (ADA) offers several tips:

 - When you first feel that tingling sensation signaling a cold sore is on its way, apply an antiviral ointment to reduce the duration of the outbreak (either a prescription ointment from your physician or an over-the-counter product).

 - When the cold sore arrives, apply a non-prescription ointment or gel for pain relief, following the instructions on the label.

 - Wrap ice cubes in a soft, clean cloth and hold them against the cold sore, or suck on ice cubes.

 - Wet a towel with cold water and hold it against the sore for five to 10 minutes several times a day.

 - Gently spread petroleum jelly over the cold sore and surrounding area to prevent sore, dry, cracked skin.

 - Take an over-the-counter painkiller, such as acetaminophen or ibuprofen.

 Beyond that, try some home remedies to help you tolerate the cold sore until it heals.
-If you're concerned that the outbreak is more severe than usual, you can ask your dentist or physician about prescription cold sore treatments.
+Lastly, if you're concerned the outbreak is more severe than usual, ask your dentist or physician about prescription cold sore treatments.